wimrijnders/V3DLib/README.md

     > git clone --depth 1 https://github.com/wimrijnders/V3DLib.git  # get only latest commit
     > cd V3DLib

-    # As long as the files don't change, you need to run these script only once.
+    # As long as the files don't change, you need to run this script only once.
     > script/install.sh                                              # Pull in and build external library
-    > script/gen.sh                                                  # Generate file dependencies
     # After this, it's sufficient to do just the following line for a build

-    > make QPU=1 DEBUG=1 all                                         # Made debug version with hardware
+    > make QPU=1 DEBUG=1 all                                         # Make debug version with hardware
                                                                      # GPU support.
-                                                                     # First compile will take some time

     > make QPU=1 DEBUG=1 test                                        # Run the tests